notseanray/speak/docs/how-does-it-works.md

 		I22-->N2;
 ```

 Mmmmm...
-That's not good, that's a bug, the size of the phrase, this happens because $C\bmod{\\#P}\neq0$ (being $C$ the memory size and $P$ the phrase size).
+That's not good, that's a bug, the size of the phrase, this happens because $C\bmod{\#P}\neq0$ (being $C$ the memory size and $\#P$ the phrase size).
 What's the solution to this catastrophe?
 Well, it's fairly simple, just add as the final iteration (In this case, the 3rd iteration) the slice between the end of the phrase - the memory size and the end of the phrase.

 ```mermaid
 graph TB